vzsoares/openapi-swagger-portal/README.md

 ![API Portal Preview](/preview.png)

 A lightweight, minimalistic OpenAPI/Swagger documentation portal built with Alpine.js and TailwindCSS.
-This project provides a clean interface for exploring and testing multiple APIs from different domains without any backend dependencies.
+This project provides a clean interface for exploring and testing multiple APIs swagger openapi schemas from different domains without any backend dependencies.

 ## Features